jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 This project uses Python to demonstrate the steps for cleaning and preparing a dataset with multiple variables and data types, and then selecting the appropriate features that contribute to a specific outcome; in this case, hospital length of stay.

-The dataset contains about 32,000 patients with data consisting of patient demographics, diagnoses, medical history, and vital signs.
+The dataset contains about 32,000 records with data consisting of patient demographics, diagnoses, medical history, and vital signs.
 This data is fictitious, but represents true clinical outcomes and values.

 # Table of contents